-- Ensure each Charging Site is designed to meet the following requirements: - Meets all federal, state, and local electrical and building codes for construction. - Electric vehicle charging stations (EVCSs) are protected from vehicle damage via bollards, wheel stops or other barrier. - EVCSs are lit from dusk until dawn. - For EVCSs installed to serve publicly accessible parking spaces, include "EV Charging Only" signage and pavement stenciling. - Produce Construction Drawings. - Secure required Permit(s) from the Authority Having Jurisdiction (AHJ). - Build each Charging Site according to the Construction Drawings.
+- Ensure the Charging Site is designed to meet the following requirements: - Meets all federal, state, and local electrical and building codes for construction. - Electric vehicle charging stations (EVCSs) are protected from vehicle damage via bollards, wheel stops or other barrier(s). - EVCSs are lit from dusk until dawn. - For EVCSs installed to serve publicly accessible parking spaces, include "EV Charging Only" signage and pavement stenciling. - Produce Construction Drawings for each Charging Site. - Secure the required Permit(s) for each Charging Site from the Authority/Authorities Having Jurisdiction (AHJ). - Build each Charging Site according to the Construction Drawings. - Build at least one "hub" charging site with at least four DCFC ports capable of charging four vehicles simultaneously at 150kW each, and one dual-port L2 EVSE. - Build four "spoke" charging sites with L2 chargers.
+The total number of L2 chargers across the four "spoke" sites shall be at least 20 dual-port L2 chargers. - Ensure the relevant electric utility installs or upgrades its equipment to adequately support the Charging Site and energizes the electrical service. - Activate EVCSs on the ChargePoint network.
+Submit to the CAM a Site Activation Notification that includes a screenshot of the stations on the ChargePoint network. - Ensure the EVSE passes final inspection by the AHJ. - For each Charging Site, submit Final Inspection Card, As-Built Drawings, and Installed Stations Photos to the CAM. - Submit an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in the Agreement Terms and Conditions or describes why the AB 841 requirements do not apply to the project.
+The certification shall be signed by Recipient's authorized representative.

-- Build at least one "hub" charging site with at least four DCFC ports capable of charging four vehicles simultaneously at 150kW each, and one dual-port L2 EVSE. - Build at least two "spoke" charging sites with L2 and DC fast chargers.
-The total number of L2 chargers at all "spoke" sites shall be at least eight dual-port L2 chargers, and two DCFC (sharing 125 kW). - Ensure the relevant electric utility installs or upgrades its equipment to adequately support the Charging Site and energizes the electrical service. - Activate EVCSs on the ChargePoint network.
-Submit to the CAM a Site Activation Notification that includes a screenshot of the stations on the ChargePoint network. - Ensure the EVSE passes final inspection by the AHJ. - Submit Final Inspection Card, As-Built Drawings, and Installed Stations Photos to the CAM. - Submit an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in the Agreement Terms and Conditions or describes why the AB 841 requirements do not apply to the project.
-The certification shall be signed by Recipient's authorized representative. - Submit EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
+Submit EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
 EVITP Certification Numbers are not required to be submitted if AB 841 requirements do not apply to the project.

-- Construction Drawings (for each Charging Site) - Site Activation Notification (for each Charging Site) - Permit (for each Charging Site) - Final Inspection Card (for each Charging Site) - As-Built Drawings (for each Charging Site) - Installed Stations Photo (for each Charging Site) - AB 841 Certification - EVITP Certification Numbers
+- Construction Drawings (for each Charging Site) - Permit (for each Charging Site) - Site Activation Notification (for each Charging Site) - Final Inspection Card (for each Charging Site) - As-Built Drawings (for each Charging Site) - Installed Stations Photo (for each Charging Site) - AB 841 Certification - EVITP Certification Numbers